Crowninshield family: Seafaring

 Shortly after moving to Essex County, Massachusetts, and especially the town of Salem, the Crowninshields began to make their impact on American seafaring.
 They helped settle Salem and led it to seafaring prominence, helping turn it into an important seaport as well as a settlement for affluent families by the late 18th century.
 George Crowninshield (1733–1815) founded the Crowninshield & Sons shipping business with his five sons.

-In Salem, the family built Crowninshield's Wharf, one of three major town wharves at the time.
+In Salem, the family built Crowninshield's Wharf, one of three major town wharves.
 As a result, the Crowninshields became highly influential in the international trade in tea (including Bohea from as far as China), cod, molasses, Madeira wine, Valencia oranges, Málaga grapes, salt, iron, pepper, and other goods.

 Lieutenant Benjamin Crowninshield (b.
 1757) served from 17 October 1778 on the American privateer Black Prince during the American Revolution, which raided Fishguard and disrupted British merchant shipping.
 He was a son of Jacob Crowninshield (1732–1774) and Hannah Carlton (1734–1824).
 A son of George Crowninshield (b.
 1733), sea adventurer George Crowninshield Jr. (1766–1817) built and sailed the yacht Cleopatra's Barge, named after the ancient ship used by Cleopatra VII.
 It became the first yacht to cross the Atlantic Ocean.